codice/acdebugger/README.md

 Prints version information and exit.

 #### --host / -H `<hostname or IP>`
-Specifies the host or IP where the VM to attach to is located
+Specifies the host or IP where the VM to attach to is located (defaults to `localhost`).

 #### --port / -p `<port number>`
-Specifies the port number the VM is awaiting debuggers to connect to
+Specifies the port number the VM is awaiting debuggers to connect to (defaults to `5005`).

 #### --wait / -w
 Indicates to wait for a connection.
 The default timeout is 10 minutes.